Draugr: Literature

 The Nynorsk translation of The Lord of the Rings used the term for both Nazgûl and the dead men of Dunharrow.
-Tolkien's barrow-wights bear obvious similarity to, and were inspired by the haugbúi.
+Tolkien's barrow-wight bears obvious similarity to, and was inspired by the haugbúi.
+The barrow-wight in turn influenced the "wights" commonly found in fantasy fiction.

 Video games

 In video game series such as The Elder Scrolls, draugr are the undead mummified corpses of fallen warriors that inhabit the ancient burial sites of a Nordic-inspired race of man.
 They first appeared in the Bloodmoon expansion to The Elder Scrolls III: Morrowind, and would later go on to appear all throughout The Elder Scrolls V: Skyrim.

 Draugrs are a common enemy, the first encountered by the player, in the 2018 video game God of War, with a variety of different powers and abilities.

 In 2019, a spaceship named Draugur was added to the game Eve Online, as the command destroyer of the Triglavian faction.
 Draugr appear as an enemies in the 2021 early access game Valheim, where they take the more recent, seaweed version of the Draug.

 The Draugr is one of the Norse myth units of the New Gods Pack: Freyr DLC of 2024 video game Age of Mythology: Retold, associated to the god Ullr, fighting with bows and arrows.